 ▢ Assess the outcome and evaluate whether your company is ready for a broad deployment of an extended pilot, or do you need to add additional users.
 If the right outcomes weren't achieved, make appropriate adjustments and revisit.

-▢ Identify what security, governance and rights management will be required to ensure secure data.
+▢ Identify what security, governance and rights management will be required to ensure secure data when you migrate teams.

 Deploy & Adopt

-Once you understand who your users are and how they will use the technology it’s time to move to the deployment and adoption stage.
+Once you understand who your users are and define teams collaboration, as they use the technology, it’s time to move to the deployment and adoption stage.

 ▢ Give users guidance on available Microsoft Teams clients and device compatibility.